 10 Whoever believes in the Son of God accepts this testimony.
 Whoever does not believe God has made Him out to be a liar, because they have not believed the testimony God has given about His Son.

-11 And this is the testimony: God has given us eternal life, and this life is in His Son.
+11-12 And this is the testimony: God has given us eternal life, and this life is in His Son.
 Whoever has the Son has life; whoever does not have the Son of God does not have life.

 13 I write these things to you who believe in the name of the Son of God so that you may know that you have eternal life.